subham-agrawall/DS_Algorithms/README.md

-# data_science_algorithms
+# Data science algorithms
-This repository will have algorithms implemented on a sample data to understand and grasp basic concepts.
+This repository has some of the data science algorithms implemented from scratch to understand and grasp basic concepts.